sympy/SymPEPs/SymPEP-0001.md

 ## Types

-There are three kinds of SymPEPs:
+There are two kinds of SymPEPs:

 A **Software Track** SymPEP describes a new feature or important change for the code in SymPy.